23 Chic Brown Pants Outfits That’ll Make You Ditch Your Black Trousers

 1. Beige Oversized Blazer and White Shirt

-This is your new power outfit.
-It strikes that perfect balance between “I mean business” and “I’m relaxed.”
-Take a big beige blazer, layer it over a clean white shirt, and add chocolate pants.
+This is your new empowersuit.
+It’s the kind of “I mean business” and “I’m relaxed” just right.
+Put on a big, beige blazer, wear it over a white shirt, and accessorize with chocolate pants.
+Cool and professional in a modern style.

 2. Gray Turtleneck Sweater and Black Belt

 People often say you can’t mix brown and gray.
 Those people are wrong.
-A cozy gray turtleneck tucked into brown pants looks incredibly sophisticated.
+A stylish turtleneck paired with brown pants is extremely elegant.

 3. Gray Cropped Cardigan and White Top